wavto/.dotfiles/README.md

 # .dotfiles

 This is my dotfile repository.
-The repository is made to be installed directly within the $HOME directory.
+The repository is made to be installed directly within the $HOME directory of a mac.

+---

 ## Installation